Pain Awareness Month: Fibromyalgia

 Low levels of ATP have commonly been found in people with fibromyalgia, and it is believed that this plays an important role in many fibromyalgia symptoms including brain cognitive function and muscle tension, spasms, and general muscle function.

-Low levels of Magnesium have also been linked to things like Restless Leg Syndrom, Sciatica pain, and inflammation.
+Low levels of Magnesium have also been linked to things like Restless Leg Syndrom, Sciatica pain, cramps, depression, insomnia, and inflammation.

-We know that Vitamin B12 can boost the energy, mood, memory, and concentration of those who have a vitamin b deficiency.
+Brain fog is another common symptom of Fibromyalgia and Chronic Fatigue Syndrome and vitamin B12 is known to help boost the energy, mood, memory, and concentration of those who have a vitamin b deficiency.

 Some studies suggest that there may also be a correlation between vitamin b12 deficiency and worsening Fibromyalgia symptoms, particularly fatigue.
-Because vitamin b12 aids the body in the proper utilization of magnesium, some people with Fibromyalgia might also have b vitamin deficiencies, especially b12.
+Because vitamin b12 aids the body in the proper utilization of magnesium, those with Fibromyalgia might also have b vitamin deficiencies (especially b12), and those with low vitamin b levels may also be low in magnesium.

 Homocysteine is a common amino acid in your blood.
 High levels of this amino acid are associated with vitamin b6 and b12 deficiencies.
 Cerebrospinal fluid protects the brain and the spinal cord from trauma and supplies nutrients to the nervous system.